OODIDA: On-board/Off-board Distributed Real-Time Data Analytics for Connected Vehicles: System Description

-This loop is a stark simplification.
-In reality, the main server process is ready to process incoming assignment specifications (steps 1 to 3) or forward results from the assignment handler to the user (step 9), regardless of the status of any other active assignment as this is outsourced to assignment handlers, which take care of steps 4 to 8.
-Furthermore, the cloud process can spawn an arbitrary number of assignment handlers, without being blocked due to having to waiting for result.

-OODIDA can also handle tasks that run for an unspecified amount of time, which can be manifested in multiple ways.
-For instance, an assignment could consist of one iteration, which terminates when a particular stopping criterion is met.
-Alternatively, it is possible to define an assignment consisting of $k$ rounds.
-These repeat steps 4 to 8 $k$ times.
-The end point may be left unspecified, in which case the assignment runs until a stopping criterion is met, e.g.\ an error rate below a set value $\epsilon$ in a federated learning task, or until the assignment is stopped through user intervention.

-\paragraph{Assignment specification.} Assignments are JSON objects which contain key-value pairs.
-Among others, they indicate the chosen on-board and off-board computations and the signals to process.
+\paragraph{Assignment specification.} Assignments are JSON objects, containing key-value pairs.
+Among others, they indicate the chosen on-board and off-board computations and the signals to read.
+The sampling frequency is specified in Hz.
 Depending on the chosen computations there may be contextual parameters to set.
-The assignment specification also indicates duration and whether intermediate results are required.
+The assignment specification also indicates the number of samples to take, e.g. 1000 samples at 1 Hz, and whether intermediate results are required.
 The latter is possible by setting a number of iterations.
-Of course, we also need to choose clients.
-There is a separate keyword for whole-fleet assignments.
-For sub-fleet assignments, the user can either choose a number of clients or a list of client IDs.
+Lastly, we need to choose clients.
+In addition, there is a keyword for whole-fleet assignments.
+For sub-fleet assignments, the user can either choose a number of clients or a list of IDs, not PIDs, of clients.